AbubakarSiddiqueQC/Scraping/README.md

 Scraping example code for doctors data.
+This code could be used to scrape any website.